-We recently returned from a wonderful trip to Iceland and were immediately hit by a bout of post holiday blues.
-We were in dire need of something to cheer ourselves up (I know – First World problems huh)!
-Luckily, the day after our Icelandic adventure ended we had a reservation for afternoon tea at the fabulous Gleneagles Hotel in Perthshire.
+We recently returned from a trip to Iceland and were immediately hit by a bout of post holiday blues.
+We were in dire need of something to cheer ourselves up.
+I know, first world problems huh?
+Luckily, the day after our Icelandic adventure ended we had a reservation for afternoon tea at Gleneagles Hotel in the heart of leafy Perthshire.

 Five-star luxury dining in plush surroundings seemed like the perfect way to lift our spirits.
-So, swapping hiking boots for driving shoes and down jackets for Harris Tweed, we toddled off to Gleneagles to feast on cake.
+Swapping hiking boots for driving shoes and down jackets for Harris Tweed, we toddled off to Gleneagles to feast on cake.

 Gleneagles sits in extensive grounds, beautifully framed by a backdrop of hills.
-It’s hard to believe you’re less than an hour away from the hustle and bustle of Edinburgh and Glasgow, as there’s a real remote feel to the place.
+It’s hard to believe you’re less than an hour away from the hustle and bustle of Edinburgh and Glasgow, as there’s a feeling of remoteness to the place.

 The hotel opened in 1924 at the height of the roaring 20s.
 Today, the period decor has been tastefully maintained, giving the interior a classy and elegant look.
 Ambient lighting, plush carpets and comfortable couches make Gleneagles the kind of place you long to linger – it’s incredibly relaxing.